Astrolabe Island

+Astrolabe Island (63°17′S 58°40′W) is an island 3 nmi long, lying in the Bransfield Strait 14 nmi northwest of Cape Ducorps, Trinity Peninsula in Antarctica.

+Location

+Astrolabe Island is in Graham Land.

+It lies in the Bransfield Strait to the west-northwest of the Tupinier Islands and the Cockerell Peninsula on the north coast of the Trinity Peninsula, which itself is the tip of the Antarctic Peninsula.

+Features include Sherell Point, Diaz Rock and the Dragons Teeth.

 Geology

 Astrolabe Island is predominantly volcanic rocks, with coarse grained mafic dolerite making up most of the landing site on the east end.

 The steep pyramid peaks, called the Dragons Teeth, may be the vents of an old volcanic complex, probably related to the Shetland subduction zone to the north.